jajunk/LightHouseLinuxMasterMDFiles/15 - Linux Distributions and Deployment/Automated Installations.md

 ## Key Components:

-- 1. Installation Scripts
+- I. Installation Scripts
-- 2. Answer Files
+- II.
+Answer Files
-- 3. Deployment Tools
+- III.
+Deployment Tools
-- 4. Package Managers
+- IV.
+Package Managers
-- 5. Image-Based Deployment
+- V. Image-Based Deployment

-## 1. Installation Scripts
+## I. Installation Scripts

 Installation scripts automate the process of installing software by executing a series of predefined commands.
 These scripts can be written in various languages such as Bash, PowerShell, or Python.